kyma-incubator/compass/docs/kyma-environment-broker/03-04-add-deprovisioning-step.md

 3. Add the step to the [`/cmd/broker/main.go`](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/cmd/broker/main.go) file:

     ```go
-    provisioningSteps := []struct {
+    deprovisioningSteps := []struct {
    		weight   int
-   		step     provisioning.Step
+   		step     deprovisioning.Step
    	}{
    		{
    			weight: 1,
-   			step:   provisioning.NewHelloWorldStep(db.Operations(), &http.Client{}),
+   			step:   deprovisioning.NewHelloWorldStep(db.Operations(), &http.Client{}),
    		},
     }
     ```

     The weight of the step should be greater than or equal to 1.
-If you want the step to be performed before a call to the Runtime Provisioner, its weight must be lower than `create_runtime` step.
+If you want the step to be performed before a call to the Runtime Provisioner, its weight must be lower than `remove_runtime` step.